ThomasKundera/fedb/projects/lynn_windfarm/README.md

 Diameter: 107.0 m

+The height of the windturbines is not specified, we'll have to measure them.

 ### Race Bank windfarm

 Basic data:
 https://en.wikipedia.org/wiki/Race_Bank_wind_farm

+The farm was completed in 2018, so the picture in 2021 shows a completed farm.

 The wind turbines are SWT-6.0-154: https://fr.wind-turbine-models.com/turbines/657-siemens-swt-6.0-154

 Diameter: 154.0 m

+The height of the windturbines is not specified, we'll have to measure them.

 ## Reconstructing the scene